TWRA Weekly Fishing Forecast

 Forecast Contributor – Region 3 Fisheries Staff.

 Bluegill and Redear Sunfish: Fishing is fair.
-Anglers are still catching some Bluegill and Redear, but the larger fish have moved out a little deeper.
-Try red worms, Catawba worms, or crickets in 8-15 ft of water.
+Anglers are still catching Bluegill, but the Redear bite has slowed in recent weeks.
+Anglers using crickets near the feeders have done well catching Bluegill.
+As the day warms up, Bluegill are moving deeper and closer to structure.
+Try red worms, crickets, or live minnows in 8-15ft of water.
 Daily Bluegill/Redear (in combination) creel limit is 10 per day, no length limit.

 Forecast Contributor- Tic Smith/Southeastern Anglers Guide Service

 Water level – flows vary from 0 to 2 generators (Go to TVA.com to check flow schedules) This tailwater schedule is posted after 6pm the previous day.
 Click on Lake Levels then Apalachia to view info.